OpenWaterFoundation/owf-tstool-ai-plugin/doc-init/documentation_for_the_handover.md

 # Training the model

+## Step by Step Guide
+1. **Environment Setup**:
+    - open a terminal in the `owf-tstool-ai-training` folder
+    - Ensure you have Python 3.8 or higher installed.
+    - create a virtual environment with `python -m venv venv`
+    - Activate the virtual environment:
+        - On Windows: `venv\Scripts\activate`
+        - On macOS/Linux: `source venv/bin/activate`
+    - Install the required packages using `pip install -r requirements.txt`
+    - Ensure you have TSTool installed and configured for data collection.

+2. **Data Collection**:
+    - Use `get_water_level_data.tstool` to get the water level data json file.
+    - Use the `get_weather_data.py` to get the weather data json file.
+3. **Data Preparation**:
+    - Run the `preprocessing.py` script to merge the water level and weather data into a single file.
+4. **Model Training**:
+    - Use the `train.py` script to train the DeepAR LSTM model with the prepared data.
+5. **Model Conversion**:
+    - Use the `convert.py` script to convert the trained PyTorch model to a format compatible with DJL.
+    - If you changed the Parameters in "train.py", like hidden_size, make sure to update the conversion script accordingly.

 ## Data
 For the weather data we use the same api provider but the historical data api.